 - →Marketing →Workers Protection

-- →R&D

-- Terminology
+- →R&D Terminology

 - →Legislative framework in the EU

 - Consumers protection

 Precautionary Principle & application

-Communication & Implementation of risk management measures for human health & environment
+human health & environment

 Workers Protection

 - Risk assessment: Involve workers and/or their representatives in the assessment and reduction of nanomaterial-related risks; - Risk reduction: Amend Chemical Agents Directive 98/24/EC, to require employers to implement risk reduction measures when the dangers of substances used are still unknown; - Safety Data Sheets (Art.
 31 REACH): Improve workers' information about nanomaterials that may be present in products to which they are exposed: Safety data sheets must state whether nanomaterials are present; - Exposure controls: Provide training and health surveillance for workers exposed to nanomaterials.